nicaless/nanowrimo_ga_project/README.md

 ### Next Steps
 expand the genre recommender
-try rebalancing the novel data
+try more advanced rebalancing the novel data and then trying to fit the data